Author: Sahara Pynes, HR Solutions Group/Training Mavens

 Employer liability for harassment differs depending on whether the harasser is a supervisor or a non-supervisor, which could include a co-worker or a third-party.

 If the harasser is a supervisor, it is far more likely that an employer will face liability for the supervisor's actions.
-The most important issue to an employer's defense is whether a tangible employment action occurred.
+In order to be considered a supervisor, an individual must have the power to take tangible employment actions occurred.
 If a tangible employment action occurred, an employer will be strictly liable for the actions of the supervisor.
 The reason for this liability is because actions and knowledge of a supervisor are imputed to the employer.

 Did you know?